ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0043/MASTG-DEMO-0043.md

 ### Evaluation

 The test fails because the exported activity is reachable via a custom implicit action.
-This exposes internal functionality to untrusted apps and violates Android’s component exposure guidelines.
+This exposes internal functionality to untrusted apps.